Rossman360/journal/journal.md

 pineapple, cubed ham and cuties, walked home, sat on the couch a while, made lunch and wrote in my journal again.

+. . .

+Crawford picked me up around 245 and we drove to Hickory Nut Gap to play with Dan.
+The weather was beautiful and the set was a surprising success.
+We were holding on for dear life and people were into it.
+We checked out the piglets afterwards with Crawford's girlfriend Mema and then drove back to the west side.
+I really only had time to load in my drums and put on more layers before Charlie wanted to have a drink.

+I walked up to the Low Down, but it was packed, so we walked to the Country Club instead and had one at the bar next to a very drunk Will, who said my recent appearance at the Brew Pump was the drunkest he'd ever seen me.
+We rode down to the Double Crown and had a very fun time amongst most of the people I
+know: The Hypos, Dulci, Tawny, Alyse, Leann, Clay White, Steve, and even Maryclair, who I had met the day before in Mars Hill.
+She came up to me in the crowded bar and said, "I thought I'd see you at this show," and kept going.
+Charlie knew I was in love.

+I behaved well for the most part, and even was given Maryclair's number and glass of wine at the end of the night.
+I started to get a little drunk and rambly at that point.
+I went to the Country Club for one more and bought a to-go Guinness.
+I walked home, surprised that Erica was still awake.
+I shared my Guinness with her and smoked a bowl in the basement, but started to realize I was getting drunk and was afraid of becoming annoying.
+I went upstairs, made and ate ramen, laid in bed excitedly for a while and eventually decided to make another bowl of noodles before falling asleep.

+	-XI.V-

+I woke around 7 only slightly hungover.
+I was happy to be in bed but could not go back to sleep.
+I ate a few clementines and went downstairs to make coffee once I heard Erica was awake.
+I drank two cups down there with her and sat in the hammock.
+It was a surprisingly warm day.
+I texted Maryclair saying it was nice to see her and I would love to do it on purpose.
+I went upstairs and laid in bed for a long time.
+She eventually texted back and said, "Yeah let's hang!"
+I went downstairs for another coffee & hammock and was surprised when I came back upstairs that she had suggested a stroll.
+I brushed my teeth and wrote in my journal.